USS Manhasset: Transferred to the Coast Guard

 Manhasset contained her weather station patrols during the rest of the war.
 The Navy transferred her to the U.S. Coast Guard 22 October 1943, and her name was struck from the Navy List 30 October 1943.

 Post-war dispositioning

 On 15 October 1945 she was decommissioned by the Coast Guard, and, on 16 October 1946, she was sold.
 Entered merchant service as Manahasset (Cia de Navigacion Maritima Cassipio SA, Panama), 1946.
-Wrecked on Sable Island, Nova Scotia, 4 July 1947.
+Wrecked without any loss of life on Sable Island, Nova Scotia, 4 July 1947, she was the last major shipwreck on the island.